Talne

 Due to efforts of Naum Feldman (who was borned in Talne, and now living in USA) in Brooklyn Holocaust Memorial Mall was opened a Monument in the honor of 500o jews which were killed in Talne.
 He gavered more than 100 jews from Talne and their descands for opening ceremony.

-Isaac Shaevich Dvuhbabny – the Hero of the Soviet Union.
-Born on April 2, 1922 in T. Died on May 17, 1944.
+Isaac Shaevich Dvuhbabny (1922, Talnoe – 1943, Kerch) – the Hero of the Soviet Union.
 He was buried in the village of Geroevskoe near Kerch.

 Old Jewish Cemetery

-Situated in city centre, behind the school building.
+Cemetery was destroyed in 1980’s and kindergarten was built on this place.
 Ohel of Rabbi Duvidl Tversky (1808-1882) situated there.
 The cemetery borders on private gardens.
 Date Of The Oldest Known Gravestone is 1825.

 Inscription on the most recent gravestone: פ”נ